 Polarised lenses are a good choice for drivers because they dramatically reduce glare from headlights and light reflecting off of wet surfaces on the road.
 This makes for a much more comfortable driving experience by reducing the strain on your eyes and providing UV protection.
 Polarised lenses can also be useful in foggy or hazy conditions as they can help improve contrast and sharpen details.

 Learn more about Polarised Lenses »

-Choosing sunglasses with specific lens coatings can help to ensure visual clarity while driving, as well as help to protect them from a certain degree of damage.
+Choosing sunglasses with specific lens coatings can help to ensure visual clarity while driving, as well as helping to improve the performance and longevity of your sunglasses.